icasdri/tuhi/doc.md

 # Tuhi Documentation

 [Tuhi](https://github.com/icasdri/tuhi) is a self-hosted synchronized notes solution based on a flexible JSON-based storage format and an extensible asynchronous HTTP-based client-server architecture.
-This document specifies storage format as well as the synchronization protocl between clients and servers as a reference for developers.
+This document specifies storage format as well as the synchronization protocol between clients and servers as a reference for developers.
 Users seeking the list of clients (and their associated setup instructions, etc.) should visit the [project home](https://github.com/icasdri/tuhi) instead.

 * [Format](#format)
   * [Entities](#entities)